massung/http/README.md

 In the example, you probably noticed the `http-ok` function being used to generate the response.
 The `:http-server` package comes with a myriad of response generation function.
 They set the correct response code, status message, and allow for an optional body.

 It's probably easiest to just look at `server.lisp` to get the entire list.
 But all of the major response codes are there (e.g. `http-created`, `http-not-found`, `http-bad-gateway`, ...).

+While for simple cases you'll just be creating and returning the response at the same time, you can also create a response, modify it (e.g. set headers), and then return it.

 ## Generating HTML